-Susan and Ryan used The Garden Coop plans to build a chicken coop in the yard of their beautiful Vermont home.
+Susan and Ryan used The Garden Coop walk-in chicken coop plans to build a chicken coop in the yard of their beautiful Vermont home.
 You can read all about their coop and home here.
 They were also kind enough to share some photos and notes on how they modified their Garden Coop to fit their needs — including adding a few solar LED lights.
 The rest of this post comes straight from them.

 We changed just a few things to make the coop our own: